python-attrs/attrs/docs/why.rst

 Also: no tests whatsoever.
 And who will guarantee you, that you don't accidentally flip the ``<`` in your tenth implementation of ``__gt__``?

-If you don't care and like typing, we're not gonna stop you.
-But if you ever get sick of the repetitiveness, ``attrs`` will be waiting for you.

 It also should be noted that ``attrs`` is not an all-or-nothing solution.
 You can freely choose which features you want and disable those that you want more control over: